 The following guidelines will help you produce the videotape.
-There should be no need to submit more than one 3 hour videotape.
+There should be no need to submit more than one 3 hour DVD.

-- Ideally record on a DVD.
-Alternatively you can make a recording on a standard VHS tape using PAL format. - Each activity should be between 10 and 15 minutes duration. - Identify a maximum of 5 candidates by large numbered bibs or card numbers pinned back and front.
-Select candidates from across the ability range. - With the tape send Centre Order of Merit sheets for each activity showing the candidates' marks in rank order.
-Identify candidates shown on the tape on the Centre Order of Merit sheets.
+- Record your video evidence on full sized DVD (mini DVDs are not acceptable).
+Check carefully the video evidence before submission to CIE.
+The DVD must be viewable in the UK, on Windows Media Player or Quicktime. - Each activity should be between 10 and 15 minutes duration. - Identify a maximum of 5 candidates by large numbered bibs or card numbers pinned back and front.
+Select candidates from across the ability range. - With the DVD send Centre Order of Merit sheets for each activity showing the candidates' marks in rank order.
+Identify candidates shown on the DVD on the Centre Order of Merit sheets.